Kristina Tkach: Euro Tour number 1 (2014–2020)

 The following season Tkach won the 2016 Portugal Open against Ina Kaplan 7–4 winning her third Euro Tour event in a row.
 During the 2016 Kremlin World Cup, Tkach, along with Daria Sirotina was the only woman the round of the last 32 where she lost to Denis Grabe.
 She won her fifth Euro Tour medal at the 2017 Portugal Open losing 3–7 to Ouschan in the final.
 After finishing second in the one-year ranking of the Euro Tour after the Portugal Open, she qualified for the nine-ball Competition the World Games 2017.
 At the Games in Wrocław she lost in the quarter-finals against the subsequent gold medal winner Chen Siming.
 In the European Youth Championship 2017 she again won all three competitions for junior women.
 In the finals she defeated Daryna Sirantschuk (5–0, ten-ball), Weronika Karwik (5–0, eight-ball), Valery Trushevskaya (6–1, nine-ball).
 In November 2017, Tkach entered the 2017 WPA World Nine-ball Junior Championship where she reached the final before defeating Lee Woo-jin to become junior world champion.
 She was the fifth European and the second Russian, after Natalja Seroschtan (2013) to win the title.

 In April 2019, she won the Women's Pro Players Championship and was presented with a trophy made of waterford crystal, valued at $500.
 The trophy shattered when a member of Tkach's entourage dropped the box it was in while transporting it out of the arena.
+Tkach won gold medals in both the eight-ball and straight pool disciplines at the 2019 European Pool Championships.
+She also won the 2019 Treviso Open, defeating Marharyta Fefilava in the final 7–5.

+Return (2021–present)

+Following the resumption of international play in 2021, Tkach moved her primary competitive base to the United States and began competing regularly on the Women's Professional Billiard Association (WPBA) tour.
+In 2022, she won the American Straight Pool Championship after defeating Karen Corr in the final.

+Tkach won multiple Women's Professional Billiard Association (WPBA) events in 2024, including the Iron City Invitational and the Railyard Invitational, which contributed to her reaching the number one spot in the WPBA rankings.
+In November 2024, Tkach won the 2024 WPA Women's World Ten-ball Championship.
+She defeated Seo Seoa in the final with a score of 3–2 in sets to claim the championship.
+For her performances throughout the year, she was named the 2024 Female Player of the Year by Billiards Digest.

+Seoa and Tkach also met in the final of the 2025 WPA Women's World Nine-ball Championship.
+With the scores tied at 2–2 in sets, Seoa won a playoff rack to win the title.